 This year’s Playboy Jazz Festival was dedicated to crooner Joe Williams, who died earlier this year, with several performers paying tribute (often with his signature blues, “Every Day”) on Saturday.
-Sadly, Williams was only one of the jazz greats who passed on this year.
-Yet amid the inevitable pall cast by memories of festivals past, there was just enough vital music-making by some crowd-savvy vets and a handful of young performers to keep the obits for jazz at bay a little longer.
+Sadly, Williams was only one of the jazz greats who passed on this year: Mel Torme (who went virtually unmourned except in the program book), Al Hirt, Michel Petrucciani, Horace Tapscott, Ernie Wilkins, Leon Thomas, etc. Yet amid the inevitable pall cast by memories of festivals past, there was just enough vital music-making by some crowd-savvy vets and a handful of young performers to keep the obits for jazz at bay a little longer.

 The program was definitely front-loaded, with some of the best stuff rewarding the earlybirds.
 Perennial emcee Bill Cosby put together one of his better ad-hoc Cos of Good Music bands, and he had the good sense to leave it alone much of the time (though he didn’t bother to introduce the players).
 Saxophonist James Carter was on fire, using varied settings like a modified boogaloo rhythm or a Spanish vamp to launch scorching solos, even pushing milder-mannered saxmate Chico Freeman toward the outside.
 It was also a good opportunity to hear Kevin Eubanks, of “The Tonight Show,” in sharp, unleashed form on guitar.